How to Play Euchre

 Strategy Tips

 • Count your likely tricks before ordering.
-Only call trump if you can reasonably expect 3 tricks between you and your partner.
+Only call trump if you can reasonably expect three tricks between you and your partner.

 • Both bowers + Ace of trump = go alone.
 Three guaranteed trump tricks make this the classic loner hand.